Arbrå BK

 Arbrå BK is a Swedish football club located in Arbrå.

 Background

 Arbrå BK currently plays in Division 4 Hälsingland, the sixth tier of Swedish football.
-They play their home matches at the Rengsjö IP in Arbrå.
+They play their home matches at the Arbrå IP in Arbrå.

 The club is affiliated to Hälsinglands Fotbollförbund.

 The women's soccer team played in the Swedish top division in 1981.

 Season to season

 In their most successful period Arbrå BK competed in the following divisions:

 In recent seasons Arbrå BK have competed in the following divisions: